cse110-sp24-group27/Codelog/admin/meetings/042924-retrospective.md

 - Use more comments in code to make it easier for others to understand

 ## Plan of Action
-- Let Smruthi know about sprint review completion
+- Let Smruthi know about retrospective completion